OpenAMP/website/_pages/governance.md

 For a new feature, an application or test must be provided so that we can test that the feature works & continues to be valid in the future.

-Travis CI has Zephyr checkpatch.
+OpenAMP CI is relying on the checkpatch tool, using Zephyr coding rules.

 TO DO: Add guidelines once they get baked